This is a continuous recruitment and may be closed at any time. Prompt application is encouraged.

 - Valid American Red Cross First Aid certification.

-Work is primarily performed outside requiring prolonged standing, walking, kneeling, crouching, squatting, stooping, and bending; prolonged periods in the water; work on slippery and uneven surfaces; ability to lift, carry, and move objects totaling up to 100 pounds in weight; may be exposed to chlorine, acids and other chemicals, as well as, blood and body fluids; including prolonged and extreme exposure to the sun; and have mobility, vision, hearing, and dexterity levels appropriate to the duties to be performed.
+When assigned to aquatics: work is primarily performed outside requiring prolonged standing; walking, kneeling, crouching, squatting, stooping and bending; prolonged periods in the water; work on slippery and uneven surfaces; ability to lift, carry and move objects totaling up to 100 pounds in weight; may be exposed to chlorine, acids and other chemicals as well as blood and body fluids; and have mobility, vision, hearing, and dexterity levels appropriate to the duties to be performed.